Can I Play Flash on iPad? Yes!

 The playback of large video and audio files can be rather slow.
 English is the only supported language for type-in questions.

 Appsverse PhotonVisit website

 The Photon browser allows switching between Flash browsing mode and a faster non-Flash mode.
 This browser provides the smoothest video playback in the group.
-It also supports interactivity and fairly supports quizzes and flash interactions.
+It also supports interactivity and supports quizzes and flash interactions fairly well.
 Drag-and-drop is performed with a finger tap.

 iSwifter’s reaction to your actions is performed with lags.
 The browser often has issues and errors while displaying the web page.
 It also doesn’t support non-English languages.
 The browser can only be used on iPads.